Your 2026 Guide to Charismatic Leadership

 Written by Coursera • Updated on

-Learn more about charismatic leadership and how to implement this leadership style in the workplace to motivate your employees.
+Learn about charismatic leadership and how to implement it in the workplace to motivate your employees.

 [Featured Image] A charismatic leader greets a coworker in a conference setting.